 Local government elections are held once every three years.
-The last elections were held on 12 October 2019.
 This includes elections of regional councils, city and district councils, community board and local boards, district health boards and licensing trusts.

 Go to the Local Government New Zealand website to see council profiles.